 In The Nostalgia Critic's review of Full House, he reaches the end and awakes from a dream about the Olsen twins attacking him like the horrible spectres they are.
 He realizes he must have dozed off and tries to deliver his catchphrase ("I'm the Nostalgia Critic, I remember it so you don't have to") when he is suddenly attacked!
 By the Olsen twins!
 He wakes up with a start, and tries again...only to be attacked!
 After several more attempts he looks around nervously, says, "You know what I do and you know why I do it," and rushes off before he can wake up again.

 Used to an absolutely ludicrous degree in Death Hat.

 Used in Lucky Day Forever to reveal that the scene where 514 escaped from the Lotus-Eater Machine and jumped into a screen to make love with a White with Sasiadka's face is all in Sasiadka and 514's minds.

-Try Phineas And Ferb.
+Try Phineas and Ferb.
 Candace finally busts her brothers, that ends in disastrous results.
 In said dream, she sees Perry as an agent, causing her to wonder that whats Perry's been doing at breakfast.
-Suddenly, agents carried off the family, saying Perry has to relocate, than it turns it out it was just the platypus's dream.
+Suddenly, agents carried off the family, saying Perry has to relocate, then it turns it out it was just the platypus's dream.